NiclasHaderer/AsyncSpotify/EXAMPLES.md

 ```

 After we recieved the `auth_token` we can start making request.
+But before we make this we have to create a new client which will be internally used for all the request making.

 ```python
 # Create a new client which will handle the request